aspose-omr/Aspose.OMR-Documentation/net/release-notes/latest/_index.md

 type: docs
 url: /net/release-notes/latest/
 title: Latest release (December 2022)
-description: A summary of recent changes, enhancements and bug fixes in Aspose.OCR for .NET 22.12.0 (December 2022) release.
+description: A summary of recent changes, enhancements and bug fixes in Aspose.OMR for .NET 22.12.0 (December 2022) release.
 keywords:
 - latest
 - new